-The Company will be taxed as a C corporation and subject to federal and state corporation income taxes for its 2017 and 2016 taxable years.
+The Company will be taxed as a C corporation and subject to federal and state corporation income taxes for its 2018 and 2017 taxable years.

-Our principal executive office as of December 31, 2017 was located at 700 Alexander Park, Suite 103, Princeton, NJ 08540, and our telephone number as of such date was (609) 514-9200.
-Our principal executive office is currently located at 800 Turnpike Street, Suite 300, North Andover Massachusetts 01845, and our telephone number is (978) 794-3366.
+Our principal executive office is located at 800 Turnpike Street, Suite 300, North Andover, Massachusetts 01845, and our telephone number is (978) 794-3366.
 We maintain a website on the Internet at www.princetoncapitalcorp.com.
 Information contained on our website is not incorporated by reference into this annual report on Form 10-K and you should not consider information contained on our website to be part of this annual report on Form 10-K.